 Unit Specific Education/Experience/Skills

-- Associates degree, or a combination of education and specific, relevant experience may be considered in lieu of degree.
+- Combination of education and specific, relevant work experience may be considered in lieu of degree.

-- Experience and proven ability working productively with a team serving in both a leadership and contributor role.
+- Experience and proven ability working productively with a team serving in both leadership and contributor roles.

 - Ability to lift and carry educational materials, equipment, etc. up to 25 lbs.